 Chunming Hu had worked for the W3C China office since 2006 and then he joint W3C team in Jan 2013 as the Deputy Director of W3C/Beihang.
 He has a PhD degree on computer science and currently works as an full professor at Beihang University.
 Now he is the Dean of School of Software, Beihang University and his main research interests includes large scale distributed systems, software middleware, system virtualization and resource scheduling in cloud/big data systems.

-He serves on the Unicode Editorial Committee, the Unicode Script Ad Hoc committee, and the Unicode Conference board (and has a Unicode Bulldog Award), and coordinated the MultilingualWeb initiative.
-He developed the W3C Internationalization Checker, and in his spare time creates tools (such as UniView) for working with characters and scripts.
+He serves on the Unicode Editorial Committee and the Unicode Script Ad Hoc committee, over many years served on the Unicode Conference board, and has a Unicode Bulldog Award.
+He developed the W3C Internationalization Checker, and in his spare time creates tools and articles (such as UniView) to help people working with characters and scripts from around the world.